 We conducted a survey asking what people need to do their best work.
 Practitioners wanted more opportunities to learn from experts.
-One way our program meets this need is by coordinating four sessions on restorations at the 2020 Upper Midwest Invasive Species conference.
+One way our program meets this need is by coordinating conference sessions, such as a special session on measuring stream restoration success at the Minnesota Water Resources Conference.